Last updated on September 5, 2025

 You’ll hear both EDH and Commander used to refer to the same format in the community.
 The reasons why Commander was adopted instead of EDH are boring and legal, and not the point.

 EDHREC’s main purpose is as a data-driven resource for deckbuilding in the Commander format.
-It keeps track of all potential commanders and cards that can be played them to help players decide on their “perfect” deck.
+It helps players decide on their “perfect” deck as it tracks of all potential commanders and cards that can be played with them.

-EDHREC uses its own database of card information, pulls card data from ScryFall (art, card stats, and mechanics) and Commander Spellbook (for combos), and pulls decklists from Aetherhub, Archidekt, Deckstats, Moxfield, and MTGGoldfish.
+EDHREC uses its own database of card information, pulls card data from ScryFall (art, card stats, and mechanics) and Commander Spellbook (for combos), and pulls decklists from Archidekt, Moxfield, and Scryfall.
 If you design a public Commander deck on any of those sites, your deck contributes to EDHREC's stats.

 The main reason to use EDHREC is that it’s a free resource that compiles a lot of info to help you decide which cards work best in your deck based on the mechanics you want with certain commanders.

-Take a look at the EDHREC page for Glissa, the Traitor as the commander.
-One section talks about lands that other players have put into their Glissa decks.
-Should you also run it?
-That depends on your wants, your wallet, and what you believe is good synergy with the theme you’re building toward.
+Take a look at the EDHREC page for Y'shtola, Night's Blessed as the commander.
+One section talks about cards that synergize well that other players have put into their Y'shtola decks.
+Should you also run them?
+That depends on your wants, your wallet, and what you believe is good synergy with the theme you build toward.
 Without EDHREC aggregating this information, you might pass over cards you didn’t know about.

 How to Build a Deck with EDHREC